siw2009/HE-dDNS-Client/README.md

 ## Menus
 Right-clicking on the program will show you several menus.
 ### Pause
-* pauses the program’s clock
+* Pauses the program’s clock
-* click it back to resume the program
+* Click it back to resume the program
 ### Update
-* sync with the dDNS service immediately
+* Sync with the dDNS service immediately
-* will display a messagebox with the server’s response
+* Will display a messagebox with the server’s response
 ### Settings
-* HE dDNS Host: sets dDNS upstream address. defaults to `dyn.dns.he.net/nic/update?hostname=`
+* HE dDNS Host: Sets dDNS upstream address. defaults to `dyn.dns.he.net/nic/update?hostname=`
-* Target: your domain name which you want to sync dDNS with.
-Enter the authentication token given by Hurrican Electric upon registering the dDNS service
+* Target: Your domain name which you want to sync dDNS with.
+Enter the authentication token given by Hurricane Electric upon registering the dDNS service  **\* This is the section YOU want to edit \***
-* Refresh Rate: modifies the program’s clock time in seconds.
+* Refresh Rate: Modifies the program’s clock time in seconds.
+Defaults to `90` seconds.